 Conventional wisdom says that we should shell out piles of money for paid media or sponsoring influencer posts to grab people’s attention.
 However, is this sort of “pay-to-play” strategy really the best way to go?

-In an era where social proof is such a powerful currency for marketers, it’s more important than ever for SaaS marketers to seek out brand advocates wherever we possibly can.
+In an era where social proof is such a powerful currency for marketers, it’s more important than ever for SaaS marketers to seek out brand advocates wherever they possibly can.

 Encouraging your own network to promote your content and product from their personal social accounts is a potential game-changer for SaaS brands.
 Rather than spend the resources to chase paid outlets and influencers, brands should focus on advocacy, which can produce better results in a shorter amount of time.